noahlu2010/noahlu2010.github.io/_pages/school and camp.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/summer003.jpg" alt="Summer camp">
   <figcaption>Outward Bound camp with friends.</figcaption>
 </figure>
 Apart from my UWC experience I also went to the Outward Bound camp in Hong Kong twice.
-Both times I was able to camp in tents with my friends and also experience the beauty of nature through hiking and kayaking.
-This was an amazing experience and was buckets of fun as after the first time I decided to go a second time the following year.
+Both times I camped in tents with my friends and also experienced the beauty of nature through hiking and kayaking.
+This was an amazing experience and was buckets of fun as after the first time I chose to go a second time the following year.
-I really enjoyed both UWC summer school and Outward Bound due the the fact I was able to not only learn new skills and information but also because I could do so with friends.
+I really enjoyed both UWC summer school and Outward Bound due to the fact I was able to not only learn new skills and information but also because I could do so with friends.